From Xojo Documentation

 If you added the movie to your project, you can assign it to the movie property with only one line of code:

-The following example uses the MovieController property to get the current position of the player:
+The following code uses the MovieController property to get the current position of the player: